Osttan/CodeAcademy/README.md

 ## What is the current status then?

   I'm actually at unit Git and Github - Part I, in the Bulding Interactive Websites Section

+## Which Sections and Units are already completed?

+  Here they are:

+  1. Web Development Foundations - 100% Completed!
+    Units:
+      + Welcome to the Full-Stack Engineer Path
+      + Fundamentals of HTML
+      + Fundamentals of CSS
+      + Developing Websites Locally
+      + Deploying Websites
+      + Improved Stylling with CSS
+      + Making a Website Responsive

+  2. Building Interactive Websites - 78% Completed
+    Units:
+      + JavaScript Sintax - Part I
+      + JavaScript Sintax - Part II
+      + Git and Github - Part I (actual unit)

+   Be welcome to see my work thus far!

+   Thank you!